hpe-dev-incubator/hpe-dev-portal/content/blog/setting-up-hierarchical-namespaces-in-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

-A hierarchical namespace can be created using below command:
+A hierarchical namespace can be created using the following command:

 ```shell